 By: Natalie Kaweckyj, LDA, RF, CDA, CDPMA, COA, COMSA, CPFDA, CRFDA, MADAA, BA

-Each state has different requirements for dental assistants, here are the levels, and functions permitted for dental assistants in MS.
+Each state has different requirements for dental assistants, here are the levels, and functions permitted for dental assistants in Wisconsin.

-There is only one level of dental assistant in MS:
+There is only one level of dental assistant in WI:

-A dental assistant in the state of Mississippi may perform basic supportive dental procedures specified by the state dental practice act under the direct supervision of a licensed dentist.
+An unlicensed person in Wisconsin may perform basic supportive dental procedures specified by the state dental practice act under the supervision of a licensed dentist.